-The paper reports on its front page that the Trepca mining complex, as a whole, is under the management of the Privatization Agency of Kosovo (PAK), although it has been six months since a law was adopted making the government the biggest shareholder of the three key assets of the enterprise.
+The paper reports on its front page that the Trepca mining complex, as a whole, is under the management of the Privatization Agency of Kosovo (PAK), although it has been six months since the law was adopted making the government the biggest shareholder of the three key assets of the enterprise.
 Unnamed sources told the paper that there is a new moratorium on the mining complex as a result of an agreement between the government and PAK.
-“The agreement namely provides that for a certain period of time there will be no activities in registering as a shareholder association the three key units of Trepca, the mines and the flotation, and that the process of transferring wealth and competencies from PAK to the government will not begin for another period of time.
+“The agreement namely provides that for a certain period of time there will be no activities in registering as a shareholder association of the three key units of Trepca, the mines and the flotation, and that the process of transferring wealth and competencies from PAK to the government will not begin for another period of time.
 The registration will be done after the feasibility study is published,” an unnamed source is quoted as saying.
 The paper also notes that neither the government nor PAK have published the content of their agreement.